We’ve all dealt with one at some point. That bitter, miserable person who takes delight in criticising you or your circumstances.

-“Personal development covers activities that improve awareness and identity, develop talents and potential, build human capital and facilitate employability, enhance quality of life and contribute to the realisation of dreams and aspirations”.
+“Personal development covers activities that improve awareness and identity, develop talents and potential, build human capital and facilitate employability, enhance quality of life and contribute to the realization of dreams and aspirations”.

 It makes sense that if you want to grow, improve and achieve what you want to, that it requires one to develop themselves, otherwise you stagnate.